 Well, you could question whether it was the baby who controlled the event or whether it was the mother who chose to look at her baby.
 You could question if the event (of the mother present at the time of the cry) wasn’t coincidentally occurring.
 And you could question whether the “instinct” to cry, leaves any causation for the baby to have.
 Did he choose to cry or was this just a product of evolution?
 Well, I believe, there is no causation ever.
-I believe everything is a chain which is evermore growing in complexity.
+I believe everything is a chain and only through a focus we can achieve feedback on the things we focus on.
+With the loops of action and perception we distinct ourselves from nature creating consciousness, trying to separate us from nature.
 In this blog, I will argue why I feel this way.

 Feedback and coherent patterns